labai/opa/README.md

 ----
 ## ABOUT

-OPA is adapter for OpenEdge ABL (Progress 4GL) procedure call from java.
+OPA is adapter for OpenEdge ABL (Progress 4GL) procedure call from Java.

 #### Problem to solve